 - The technologist will inform you of the exam’s progress, and you can contact and speak with the technologist at any time.

 - The imaging session will last between 30 minutes and one hour, and you will be at ARA for about an hour and a half.

 - Breast MRI requires a provider referral.
 Please bring a copy to your appointment.

 - If you have had prior breast imaging at an office other than ARA Diagnostic Imaging, please inform the scheduler or bring those images with you for comparison if possible.

-- Let the scheduler and technologist know if you have medical or electronic devices in your body, if you have any kidney issues or allergies to contrast materials, or if you are pregnant or nursing.
+- Let the scheduler and technologist know if you have medical or electronic devices in your body, have any kidney issues or allergies to contrast materials, or are pregnant or nursing.